GoogleChrome/developer.chrome.com/site/en/docs/web-platform/popup-api/index.md

 * Declaratively, using HTML attributes.
 Add the [`popuptoggletarget`](/docs/web-platform/popup-api/popuptoggletarget-attribute), [`popupshowtarget`](/docs/web-platform/popup-api/popupshowtarget-attribute), or [`popuphidetarget`](/docs/web-platform/popup-api/popuphidetarget-attribute) to an `<input>` or `<button>` element to turn it into a pop-up trigger element.
 In each case, the attribute value must be the `id` of the pop-up, to associate the two.
 * Programmatically, using JavaScript.
 The [`showPopUp()`](/docs/web-platform/popup-api/showpopup-method) and [`hidePopUp()`](/docs/web-platform/popup-api/hidepopup-method) methods are used to show and dismiss pop-ups, respectively, and the [`popupshow`](/docs/web-platform/popup-api/popupshow-event) and [`popuphide`](/docs/web-platform/popup-api/popuphide-event) events can be used to react to pop-ups being shown or hidden.

-The Pop-Up API also comes with a couple of handy CSS features, a [`::backdrop`](/docs/web-platform/popup-api/backdrop-pseudo-element) pseudo-element to style the document behind the pop-up when it is shown (e.g. you might want to blur or fade the page while showing pop-ups), and an [`:open`](/docs/web-platform/popup-api/open-pseudo-class) pseudo-class to style the pop-up only when it is open.
+The Pop-Up API also comes with a couple of handy CSS features, a [`::backdrop`](/docs/web-platform/popup-api/backdrop-pseudo-element) pseudo-element to style the document behind the pop-up when it is shown (for example, you might want to blur or fade the page while showing pop-ups), and an [`:open`](/docs/web-platform/popup-api/open-pseudo-class) pseudo-class to style the pop-up only when it is open.

 ## HTML attributes